nwekeKent/hngx-stage2/README.md

 - Request Parameters:
   - `id` (integer, required): The ID of the user to update.
 - Response
-  - `200 OK` A an JSON object containing the details of the created user is returned is returned.
+  - `200 OK` A an JSON object containing the details of the created deleted is returned is returned.
   - `404 Not Found` if the user with the specified ID is not found.
   - `500 Internal Server Error` if there is an issue with database operations